thin-edge/thin-edge.io/docs/src/howto-guides/004_connect.md

 tedge config set c8y.url example.cumulocity.com​
 ```

-> Tip: If you you are unsure which parameters are required for the command to work just issue that command and it will tell you which parameters you should have set.
+> Tip: If you you are unsure which parameters are required for the command to work run the command and it will tell you which parameters are missing.
 > For example, if we issue [`tedge connect c8y`](../references/tedge-connect.md) without any configuration following advice will be given:
 >
 > ```shell